memristor/website/README.md

 All CSS/HTML/JS files are located under `/public` directory.

 **Running locally**
 Make sure that you Node and npm installed.
-Run `npm install` to install dependencies and then `npm run build` every time you change something in order to generate new files.
+Run `npm install` to install dependencies and then `npm run dev`.
+Every time you make a change the page will reload automatically.

 ## Under the hood
 [Netlify](https://www.netlify.com/) detects new commits and on each push it runs `npm install; npm run build`.